ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 [^1]: [Octave](https://en.wikipedia.org/wiki/Octave): A series of eight notes occupying the interval between (and including) two notes, one having twice or half the frequency of vibration of the other.

-[^2]: [Note](https://en.wikipedia.org/wiki/Musical_note): A note is a symbol denoting a musical sound.
+[^2]: [Note](https://en.wikipedia.org/wiki/Musical_note) : A note is a symbol denoting a musical sound.

-[^3]: [Basic Waves functions](https://notebookinc.wordpress.com/2016/07/26/formulae-of-the-four-basic-sound-waves/): A wave function is a mathematical function which can create a wave of a predefined pattern frequency, amplitude, etc..
+[^3]: [Basic Waves functions](https://notebookinc.wordpress.com/2016/07/26/formulae-of-the-four-basic-sound-waves/) : A wave function is a mathematical function which can create a wave of a predefined pattern frequency, amplitude, etc..
 In the scope of this project we are using the four basic waveforms: Sinusoidal, Square, Triangular and Saw.

-[^4]: Musical durations:
+[^4]: Musical durations :

-[^5]: Envelope: v
+[^5]: Envelope : v

-[^6]: [LFO / Low frequency oscillator](https://en.wikipedia.org/wiki/Low-frequency_oscillation): Is an oscillator performing under 20Hz to create audio effects such as vibrato and phasing.
+[^6]: [LFO / Low frequency oscillator](https://en.wikipedia.org/wiki/Low-frequency_oscillation) : Is an oscillator performing under 20Hz to create audio effects such as vibrato and phasing.

-[^7]: [Xplot.Plotly](https://fslab.org/XPlot/plotly.html): Is a nuget which allows to view data in the form of graphs
+[^7]: [Xplot.Plotly](https://fslab.org/XPlot/plotly.html) : Is a nuget which allows to view data in the form of graphs